kibook/s1kd-tools/INTRO.md

 classification of documents in to individual components, called "data modules", which can be re-used in multiple publications.
-These data modules are typically authored using a set of provided XML schemas, allowing them to be automatically managed in a CSDB (Common Source Database) and validated against a defined set of project "business rules".
+These data modules are typically authored using a set of provided XML schemas, allowing them to be automatically managed in a Common Source Database (CSDB) and validated against a defined set of project "business rules".

 s1kd-tools
 ----------